Julialauries01/julialauries01/README.md

 <hr>

 <pre>
-💻 I am a self-taught Full Stack Developer.
+💻 I am a Full Stack Developer.
 📚 I have a Bachelor's in Software Engineering from the University of Ribeirão Preto.
 📝 I have a strong interest in Data Science.
 🔭 I am working as a Full Stack Developer and exploring Data Science.